libreobjet/open-guide/designing.md

 Open questions
 ----------------------

-Do you think that the open source licenses became designing easier for no professional people?
+- Do you think that the open source licenses make designing easier for non-professional people?

-Do you think that the open source licenses make designing more democratic?
+- Do you think that the open source licenses make designing more democratic?

-Do you prefer starting from scratch or from existing design?
+- Do you prefer starting from scratch or from existing design?